Midge / EmergersRS2

 Overview

-A slim emerger pattern typically tied with a gray or olive thread/dubbed body, sparse microfibbet tail, and a small CDC or Antron wing.
-Its simplicity is key to its success.
-Often used in smaller sizes during BWO or midge hatches.
+Slim emerger pattern developed by Rim Chung in the late 1970s, typically tied with a gray or olive thread/dubbed body, sparse microfibbet tail, and a small CDC or Antron wing.
+Its simplicity is key to its success in fooling selective trout.
+Often used in smaller sizes (#18-24) during BWO or midge hatches on tailwaters and spring creeks.
+The minimal materials create a delicate profile that sits naturally in the surface film.

 Materials